davepinch/pinchy.cc/collections/_cues/you-got-this.md

 ---
-title: "you got this"
+title: YOU GOT THIS
 date: 2022-05-26
 hashtag: "you-got-this"
 related: DECIDE YOUR DAY
 type: cue
 tags:
   - cue
-  - survive
+  - SURVIVE
   - you
 ---